NHL Injury Report for Bettors

 Out

 The New York Islanders placed F Kyle Palmieri on injured reserve on Sunday (Nov.
-30).
+30) and has undergone season-ending knee surgery.

 Player HeadShot